HuwHD/961202_MotionCap/README.md

 This allows me to use the serial and serial monitor API�s in my code.

-I added junit for testing purposes..
+I added junit for testing purposes.

 * I created a jar task, which builds an executable jar.
 This jar contains everything that my application will need in order to run, within a single file.